 ing of the San Cosmo gate.
 The engineer officer who indicated to the 14th its line of attack at Contreras was Lieutenant Beauregard; a battery they supported for a time at Chapultepec was commanded by Lieut.
 Thomas J. Jackson; the engineer officer who led the way over the San Cosmo causeway was Capt.
 Robert E. Lee, and the officer who marched with them in command of a platoon of sappers and miners to the San Cosmo gate was Lt.
 Geo.
 B. McClellan.

-"There's a divinity that shapes
+"There's a divinity that shapes our ends.

 Rough hew them how we will."